angeldollface/trans.py/README.markdown

 ## ABOUT :books:

-I had a project for uni where I had to transcribe a long-ass audio and if you think I'd do this by hand, you're mental.
-Anyway, because most problems can be solved with code, I tried to solve this one with code too. ***Trans.py*** is that solution.
-Enjoy! :heart:
+I had to transcibe a long audio file recently for a project at university and I didn't want to do this manually.
+To do the transcription for me, I coded this tool.
+Enjoy. :heart:

 ## USAGE :hammer: